mongodb/docs/source/administration/import-export.rst

 files when you run :program:`mongoimport` in this configuration.

-Use the ":option:`--ignoreBlanks <mongoimport --ignoreBlanks>`" option to ensure that blank fields are ignored.
-For CSV and TSV imports, this option provides the desired functionality in most cases: it avoids inserting blank fields in MongoDB documents.
+Use the ":option:`--ignoreBlanks <mongoimport --ignoreBlanks>`" option to ignore blank fields.
+For :term:`CSV` and :term:`TSV` imports, this option provides the desired functionality in most cases: it avoids inserting blank fields in MongoDB documents.

 .. seealso:: See the ":doc:`/administration/backups`" document for